ozgen/grafana-dashboards-azure-function-metrics/README.md

 # grafana-dashboards-azure-function
-Dynamic grafana dashboards for azure functions, before import the dashboard, you should define azure as a source of grafana.
+Dynamic grafana dashboards for azure functions to show the metrics from Application Insight, before import the dashboard, you should define azure as a source of grafana.

 Here are the links for defining: